smooreace/7DTD-Server-Mods/README.md

   4 - Click on the Explorer window thats showing the contents of the Mod folder

   5 - Hit CTRL V (PASTE)

+  6 - Open the POI folder and hit CTRL A (select all) and CTRL C (copy)

+  7 - Hit the back arrow button.
+You should now be in ...\steamapps\common\7 Days To Die

+  8 - Open the DATA folder, then open the PREFABS folder

+  9 - Hit CTRL V (paste) to copy all the data from inside the POI folder to the Prefabs folder

  ******************************************************************************************************************